Back to Blog

 • Approach #2: The Slow Peel.

-o Training – 4-hour Blocks of Cascaded Learning
+• Training – 4-hour Blocks of Cascaded Learning

-o Week 1 – Cell Checks and Security Checks, Compliance Monitor
+• Week 1 – Cell Checks and Security Checks, Compliance Monitor

-o Week 2 – Headcounts and Meals
+• Week 2 – Headcounts and Meals

-o Week 3 – Inmate Movement, Recreation and Supplies
+• Week 3 – Inmate Movement, Recreation and Supplies

 5 Best Practices For a Successful Digital Transition

-2. Reinforce the promise of “making the job easier and more efficient”: Find opportunities to highlight and reinforce the benefits of the transition and the positive impacts on people’s jobs.
-Report back to staff about efficiency increases and risk reduction resulting from the new technology.
+2. Reinforce the promise of “making the job easier and more efficient”: Look for opportunities to highlight and reinforce the benefits of the transition and its positive impact on employees' jobs.
+Keep staff informed about efficiency increases and risk reductions resulting from the new technology.

 Successfully Sustaining Change

-Following are some steps to effectively sustain change:
+Here are some steps to effectively sustain change:

-• Instill accountability: Put Sergeants in positions to use the system every day and hold officers individually accountable for any late or missed checks.
+• Instill accountability: Put sergeants in positions to use the system every day and hold officers individually accountable for any late or missed checks.

-Implementing change in a place that is open 24 hours a day, 7 days a week, with a critical mission of keeping inmates safe from each other and keeping staff and the community safe from inmates, is not an easy task.
-To effectively manage change in these environments, we need to recruit motivators and champions from within.
-Rely on your Sergeants and hold them accountable for delivering strong leadership, unified messaging and mentorship.
-Create a good roadmap that is well communicated to help employees understand why change is needed and what is expected of them.
-Pick a method that works for your facility and circumstances.
-After all you know your team better than anyone else.
+Rely on your sergeants and hold them accountable for delivering strong leadership, unified messaging, and mentorship.
+Create a clear roadmap that is well communicated to help employees understand why change is needed and what is expected of them.
+Choose a method that works for your facility and circumstances, as you know your team better than anyone else.

 ADDITIONAL RESOURCES